ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

 Instance-related messages share a number of structural features with SDF models regarding metadata and namespace information, but are also different in crucial aspects.

+TODO: Decide whether we want to keep this somewhere:

+One interesting piece of offDevice information is the model itself, including sdfinfo and the defaultnamespace.
+This is of course not about the device or its twin (or even its asset management), because models and devices may want to associate freely.
+Multiple models may apply to the same device (including but not only revisions of the models).

 ## Information Block

 The information block contains the same qualities as an SDF model and, additionally, a mandatory `messageId` to uniquely identify the message.